YanaPronko/Big_Project/README.md

 Both collectors are adapted to the main features of the application.

-All configuration is stored in /config
+All configuration is stored in /config and in src folder
 - /config/babel - babel
 - /config/build - webpack configuration
 - /config/jest - test environment configuration